By Leah Caldwell | Family & Children | April 2023

 What is child inclusive mediation?

-Child inclusive mediation is a process that involves children in the mediation process when their parents are going through separation or divorce.
-The goal of child inclusive mediation is to provide children with a safe and supportive environment to express their views and concerns, and to help parents make decisions that are in the best interests of their children.
+Child inclusive mediation is a process that provides for children to speak with a professionally qualified mediator when parents are going through a separation or divorce.
+This approach gives children a safe and supportive environment to express their views and concerns, helping parents make decisions that truly consider their children's best interests.

-Child inclusive mediation is usually raised as an option to family mediation clients, and it is recommended that children over the age of 10 should be offered the opportunity to take part in child-inclusive mediation.
-For instance, we offer child-inclusive options as part of our child mediation services.
+Child inclusive mediation is usually raised as an option to family mediation clients, and it is recommended that children over the age of 10 should be offered the opportunity to take part in mediation.
+For instance, we offer child inclusive options as part of our child mediation services.

 The role of children in child-inclusive mediation

-Like all forms of mediation, CIM is not to be considered as an alternative to counselling or therapy.
-It is a process that enables children to be heard in family disputes.
-It is the child who decides what information the mediator shares with the parents, and this is done verbally within the mediation session.
+Child inclusive mediation is voluntary and requires consent from everybody involved, including the children.
+It’s also important to note that, like all forms of mediation, CIM is not to be considered as an alternative to counselling or therapy.
+It’s a process that enables children to be heard in family disputes.

 How does child inclusive mediation work?